jbush001/NyuziProcessor/tests/cosimulation/README.md

 Each debug record includes the PC and thread of the instruction that caused it, and register/address information specific to the instruction.

-The functional simulator (tools/simulator) is a C program that simulates behavior of the instruction set, parses the textual output from the Verilog simulator.
-It it possible to use something like VPI to directly call into the simulator, but text output is used instead for simplicity.
+The emulator (tools/emulator) is a C program that simulates behavior of the instruction set, parses the textual output from the Verilog simulator.
+It it possible to use something like VPI to directly call into the emulator, but text output is used instead for simplicity.

-Each time the simulator parses one of these operations, it steps the strand that is referenced in the instruction.
+Each time the emulator parses one of these operations, it steps the strand that is referenced in the instruction.
 If instructions are executed that don't have side effects (for example, a branch), it continues stepping until it encounters one that does.
 It then compares the side effect of the instruction with the result from the Verilog simulator and flags an error if there is a mismatch.

 Some sequences of instructions may be order dependent.
-The instruction accurate simulator does not faithfully reproduce order of instruction issue.
-This mechanism mitigates that by allowing the Verilog simulator to control ordering of instruction issue, while still rigorously checking that the program state is accurate.
+The emulator does not faithfully reproduce order of instruction issue.
+This mechanism handles that by allowing the Verilog simulator to control ordering of instruction issue, while still rigorously checking that the program state is accurate.

 ### Caveats
-- The simulator does not check that the verilog model has terminated appropriately.
+- The emulator does not check that the verilog model has terminated appropriately.
 It if halts before program execution is finished, it will fail silently.
-- The simulator does not currently model the behavior of the store buffer.
-Since the store buffer affects visibility of writes to other strands, this means the simulator can't accurately handle reads/writes to the same cache lines from multiple threads.
+- The emulator does not currently model the behavior of the store buffer.
+Since the store buffer affects visibility of writes to other strands, this means the emulator can't accurately handle reads/writes to the same cache lines from multiple threads.
 As such, the random test generator currently reserves a separate write region for each strand.
 The v2 architecture does not have this constraint.